Laboratory-of-Vincent-Breton-Provencher/Python-Crash-Course/README.md

 - Function

 ## Practical applications and troubleshooting
-In this class, we focus on how to use specialise scientific module, and search the web for the correct information.
+In this class, we focus on how to use specialise scientific module and we give tools to search the web for the correct information.
 - Import and manipulate data
 - Visualise data
 - Troubleshooting